sudarshansudarshan/aicamp/Oceanverse.md

    <details closed>
    <summary>Sol.</summary>
 <p style="text-align: left;">\((A)\) Upon plotting these graphs on Geogebra, we observe that the set R, which shows the possible combinations of the rows of matrix M, leads to set of points which lie on a straight line, which can be plotted with the help of in built functions provided..</p>

-   $$(A)$$ Upon plotting these graphs on Geogebra, we observe that the set R, which shows the possible combinations of the rows of matrix M, leads to set of points which lie on a straight line, which can be plotted with the help of in built functions provided.

-$$(B)$$ Similarly, the set C, that signifies the possible combinations of the columns of the matrix M, plots the points, lying on another straight line, on an angle to the previous one.
+<p style="text-align: left;">\((B)\) Similarly, the set C, that signifies the possible combinations of the columns of the matrix M, plots the points, lying on another straight line, on an angle to the previous one.</p>

-$$(C)$$ The set N represents the solutions to a specific equation involving the rows and columns of M. It also forms a straight line on the graph, starting from the origin and having a different orientation compared to R and C.
+<p style="text-align: left;">\((C)\) The set N represents the solutions to a specific equation involving the rows and columns of M. It also forms a straight line on the graph, starting from the origin and having a different orientation compared to R and C.</p>

 This observation clarifies the visual representation of the relations between rows, columns and their combinations.